 - Student Veteran Scholarships – for exceptional servicemembers and veterans, with an emphasis on those who are/were junior enlisted.
 These student veterans possess strength in character, academic excellence and exceptional growth as demonstrated by their military career.

 PURPOSE: To recognize and financially assist spouses and dependents of current military and prior-service veterans.

-ELIGIBILITY: Open to current full-time KU students in good academic standing or newly admitted students for the Fall semester, in one of the following categories (*Post-9/11 GI Bill users at the 100% rate are not eligible for this scholarship.):
+ELIGIBILITY: Open to current full-time KU students on all KU campuses in good academic standing or newly admitted students for the Fall semester, in one of the following categories (*Post-9/11 GI Bill users at the 100% rate are not eligible for this scholarship.):

 - Spouse/dependent of an honorably discharged service member/veteran

 - Spouse/dependent of current service member (Active Duty, Reserves, National Guard)

 APPLICATION: Scholarships are awarded according to academic merit and financial need.
 Applicants must provide the following in their application: